eon-collective/dbt_readme_helper/README.md

 - `Tags`: An array of tags that are "attached" to the model.
 - `Notes`: An empty column that the developer should fill in with any relevant notes.

+## Acknowledgements
+- Thanks to Brooklyn Data and Tails.com for developing and maintaing the [dbt-artifacts](https://github.com/brooklyn-data/dbt_artifacts) package that beautifully parses out the dbt context variables.
+- Thank you dbt Labs for developing and maintaining the [dbt-codegen](https://github.com/dbt-labs/dbt-codegen) package that paved the way for logging output to the command line.